DaNik516/nixOS/README.md

 ### 🧇 Tmux ###
 Customized terminal multiplexer.

-### 🌟 Zsh + Starship Hybrid shell setup (local and custom) with starship.
+### 🌟 Zsh + Starship

-### 🔢 Customizable versions ###
-  - `stateVersion`, `HomestateVersion`, `nixpkgs.url`, `home-manager` and `stylix` versions can be changed
-    - Tough they can be changed individually, ideally they should match
-  - `stateVersion` and `HomestateVersion` should not be changed after the first boot
-    - These are hosts-specific.
-Each hosts can have different versions, but inside the hosts they should match
-  - `nixpkgs.url`, `home-manager` and `stylix` versions can be changed freely (for example in case an update is released).
-    - they should not be lower than `stateVersion` and `HomestateVersion`.
-This can causes unexpected downgrades and/or rebuild failures
-    - note that the changes apply to all hosts
+Starship provide beautiful git status symbols, programming language symbols, the time, colors and many other features.

+ZSH is hybrid:
+- A nix files contains nix-specific aliases and behaviour
+- It sources another file called `~/.zshrc_custom`
+  - This allow the user to define aliases which are not nix-specific inside this custom file.
+  - This give the user the possibility to use the same zshrc for any other linux distro that it may have

 ---

 ## 🚀 Installation

 If the setup is installed completely (every feature enabled) it is suggested to have at least 128 gb of storage if the intent is to use it as main distro.
-For the installation expect anywhere from 20 to 40 gb.
+For the installation expect anywhere from 20 to 50 gb.
 The rest is for user storage, and having at least 60 gb free in my opinion is a must in 2025